Corporate communication techniques

 5. Confusing busyness with productivity

-Do you have a coworker who always seems busy but never seems to accomplish much?
-That’s because there’s a major difference between busyness and productivity.
-When someone engages in too much mindless busy work, they become unable to communicate with the organization at large.
-True productivity comes from getting your optimal results while managing how much time and effort is expended.
+True productivity comes from getting optimal results while managing how much time and effort is expended.
 Don’t be fooled by the myth of multitasking.
 If people in your office are unable to participate in the corporate communication strategy because they’re so bogged down with busy work, you need to lend them a hand.
 Be clear that you’re open to staff feedback on work assignments.
-Give them a crash course on delegating projects, how to say no to non-essential tasks and discuss how your team can become more effective when it comes to dealing with things that suck their time.
+Give them a crash course on delegating projects and how to say no to non-essential tasks and discuss how your team can become more effective when it comes to dealing with things that suck their time.